-The Board of Directors of the Australian Academy of Cerebral Palsy and Developmental Medicine (AusACPDM) is committed to making the Biennial Conference accessible to persons from resource poor communities or workplaces, or where attendance at the conference would not be possible without additional funding support.
+The Board of Directors of the Australasian Academy of Cerebral Palsy and Developmental Medicine is committed to making the Biennial Conference accessible to persons from low resource communities or workplaces, or where attendance at the Conference would not be possible without additional funding support.

 * International scholarships applications will be accepted from residents of the countries listed here.